mleonhard/applin-rs/Readme.md

 - Session: When not in an RPC, when building and an error or panic occurs, disconnect.
 - Action to refresh an image
 - Server to push refresh an image
+- Fail build on key collision, for large projects.

 License: MIT OR Apache-2.0